 Distillery here until 19th owned by Nicholas family

-Bishop's Hall, which was here in 1350 and belonged to the Bishop of Winchester, it was west of Thames Street on the riverside.
+Bishop's Hall, This was established by 995 and was still here in 1350.
+It belonged to the Bishop of Winchester and was west of Thames Street on the riverside.
 Hugh Herland, royal master carpenter, lived here in 1392.
-He designed the hammer beam roof in Westminster Hall I. Much of the timber came from Kingston.
+He designed the hammer beam roof in Westminster Hall.
+Much of the timber came from Kingston.
 By 1631 it was a tannery

 Kingston Tannery.
 On site by 1631 it grew and continued to operate on the same site until 1963 when it was burnt down.
 At one time a third of the leather processed nationally was done in Surrey